In this instalment of Ask An Expert, we answer the question:

 Of course, while it may not be legally required, it may still be worth considering installing seat belts purely for safety reasons.
 In fact, the British Safety Council have estimated that seat belts save an average of 2,000 lives per year.

 If you love to keep your classic as original as possible, perhaps lap belts rather than three-point seat belts could be an option?
-In fact, The Royal Society for the Prevention of Accidents state that three-point seat belts are safer, but wearing a lap belt is far better than wearing no seat belt at all, because the greatest risk of injury to car occupants in an accident comes from being thrown about inside the vehicle or being ejected from it.
+In fact, The Royal Society for the Prevention of Accidents states that three-point seat belts are safer, but wearing a lap belt is far better than wearing no seat belt at all because the greatest risk of injury to car occupants in an accident comes from being thrown about inside the vehicle or being ejected from it.

 Finally, don't forget that if a seat belt is fitted in your classic then by law you must wear it.
 If you don't when you're supposed to, then you could be fined up to £500.